 Q. We have some great Field Day photos we would like published in QST.
 How do we submit them?
+Where do we get the Release Form for youth under age 18?

 A. You may submit photos several ways.
-Digital photos may be sent via email to contests@arrl.org (be sure to include captions that identify the activity and all identifiable persons in the picture and the contact information for the photographer, and when images include youth under 18 years of age please send in a Youth Photo Release for each young person is image.)
+Digital photos may be sent via email to contests@arrl.org (be sure to include captions that identify the activity and all identifiable persons in the picture and the contact information for the photographer, and when images include youth under 18 years of age please send in a Photo Release for each young person is image.)
 You may also upload your photos and Field Day story to the Contest Soapbox on the ARRL Website.
-Regular photos may be sent to Field Day, ARRL, 225 Main St., Newington CT 06111 along with your Field Day entry.
+Regular photos may be sent to Field Day, ARRL, 225 Main St., Newington CT 06111 along with your paper Field Day entry, or separately showing your Field Day call sign in your note.
 Make sure to include captions, photographer credit and that your photos are as high resolution as possible.
 We can not use photos with time/date stamps included in the image.
 Please note that we receive thousands of pictures every year for Field Day, and space in QST is very limited.
 We cannot guarantee the publication of any specific photo submission.
 However, you are encouraged to post them to the ARRL Online Soapbox at www.arrl.org/contests/soapbox where they can be viewed and shared by the thousands of visitors to the site.